-The following is a list of some of the OPTIONAL research procedures that may happen during your child's SOC endoscopy:
+The following is a list of some of the OPTIONAL research procedures that may happen during your SOC endoscopy:

-- We would like to collect additional samples of blood, for DNA, during your child's SOC endoscopy. - If you would like to provide DNA, but do not wish for your child to donate blood, he or she may donate saliva instead.
-Saliva will only be collected if blood is not obtained.
+- We would like to collect additional samples of blood, for DNA, during your SOC endoscopy. - If you would like to provide DNA, but do not wish to donate blood, you may donate saliva instead.
+Saliva will only be collected if blood is not obtained. - During your SOC endoscopy, we would like for your regular doctor to take additional samples of tissue for us to examine and store in a laboratory.
+We would also like to receive some of the tissue that your doctor examines after the biopsy.

-^{} When we say "your child's regular doctor", we mean your child's doctor who treats his or her eosinophilic disease.
+\\ When we say "regular doctor", we mean your doctor who treats your eosinophilic disease.

-- During your child's SOC endoscopy, we would like for his or her regular doctor to take additional samples of tissue for us to examine and store in a laboratory.
-We would also like to receive some of the tissue that your child's doctor examines after the biopsy. - Before your child comes in for the SOC endoscopy, we will need a stool sample collected from your child and brought to the appointment. - If your child has a follow-up SOC endoscopy while enrolled in the follow-up portion of this study, we would like his or her regular doctor to take additional samples of tissue for us to examine and store in a laboratory.
-We would also like to receive some of the tissue that your child's doctor examines after the biopsy.
+- Before you come in for the SOC endoscopy, you will collect a stool sample and bring it to your appointment. - If you have a follow-up SOC endoscopy while enrolled in the follow-up portion of this study, we would like your regular doctor to take additional samples of tissue for us to examine and store in a laboratory.
+We would also like to receive some of the tissue that your doctor examines after the biopsy.